bedrock-rtx/Bedrock-RTX-WiKi/index.md

 Minecraft Bedrock RTX brings stunning ray tracing graphics to the game.
 Dive into this Wiki to learn how to set up and optimize your Minecraft experience with RTX.

 ## Tutorials
-Explore our collection of [tutorials](https://example.com/tutorials) to learn everything from basic RTX features to advanced techniques.
+Explore our collection of tutorials to learn everything from basic RTX features to advanced techniques.

 ## Blogs
-Read our latest [blogs](https://example.com/blogs) for insights, news, and updates about Minecraft Bedrock RTX.
+Read our latest blogs for insights, news, and updates about Minecraft Bedrock and Bedrock RTX.

 ## Guides
-Our [guides](https://example.com/guides) cover a range of topics to help you enhance your Minecraft RTX gameplay, from building tips to shader customization.
+Our guides cover a range of topics to help you enhance your Minecraft RTX gameplay, from building tips to shader customization.

 ## Contributing
 We welcome contributions from the community.
 Please read our [contributing guidelines](contributing.md) to get started.